 Types of Cases Felony Lawyers Handle

 In Georgia, all crimes punishable by a prison sentence of one year or more are classified as felonies.
-The most serious felonies, such as murder, are punishable by life in prison or the death penalty, while armed robbery, kidnapping, and sex offenses are punishable by a minimum of 10 to 25 years in prison.
-Other felonies include aggravated assault, conspiracy, and certain theft offenses, fraud, and drug offenses.
+The most serious felonies, such as murder, are punishable by life imprisonment or the death penalty.
+At the same time, armed robbery, kidnapping, and sex offenses are punishable by a minimum of 10 to 25 years in prison.
+Other felonies include aggravated assault, conspiracy, certain theft offenses, fraud, and drug offenses.

-Although in some states felonies are separated into classes, the State of Georgia separates these crimes into degrees, with first, second, and third-degree crimes.
-Treason, aircraft hijacking, and murder with aggravating circumstances are among crimes that are punishable by the death penalty in Georgia.
+Although in some states, felonies are separated into classes, Georgia divides these crimes into degrees, with first, second, and third-degree crimes.
+Treason, aircraft hijacking, and murder with aggravating circumstances are among the crimes punishable by Georgia’s death penalty.